 Interactive learning statistics

 The diverse benefits of interactive learning are evident from various research fields.
 Children exposed to interactive learning through games showed superior skills, highlighting its ability to boost motivation, confidence, and deepen understanding.
-Furthermore, the process fosters essential skills crucial for modern success, underscoring its significance in education.
+Furthermore, the process fosters essential skills crucial for modern success, underscoring its educational significance.